Employee Scheduling: The Complete Guide for Small Teams

 Same shifts, same days, every week.
 Maria always works Monday through Friday, 9 to 5.

 Best for: Offices, clinics, salons with regular hours.
+Any business where demand is predictable.

 We wrote a deeper comparison: Set Schedules vs. Flexible Scheduling: Which Works Better?